Leverkusen's trophy ambitions alive after comeback win over Frankfurt | DW | 12.01.2021

 Leverkusen banished a recent poor run of form to mount a comeback 4-1 victory over Eintracht Frankfurt in the German Cup.
-Their quest to end a 28-year trophy drought remains alive.
+Their quest to end a 28-year trophy drought remains on track.

 Bayer Leverkusen 4-1 Bayer Leverkusen Dortmund, Bay Arena